mcgeorgiev/game_comparison_site/README.md

 - Features toggle DLC

 Issues (numerous):

-1. Unicode headaches
+1. Unicode headaches.
 2. Humble Bundle does not indicate if DLC.
 Dunno what to do!
-3. Ugly webpage, add image icons
+3. Ugly webpage, add image icons.